Constitution and purpose

 Meetings shall be held when necessary, and not less than three times a year.
 The internal or external auditors may request a meeting if they consider that one is necessary.

-The duties of the Committee shall be:
+For Scottish Friendly Assurance Society and all of its entties, the duties of the Committee shall be:

 a. to review the internal control systems, including internal financial controls, and ensure that these continue to be effective;